sruthykbenni/Job-Classifier/README.md

 ## Model Training
 The pipeline follows these steps:

-1.Data Preprocessing: Lowercasing, handling missing values in skill text.
+1. Data Preprocessing: Lowercasing, handling missing values in skill text.
-2.TF-IDF Vectorization: Converts skill text into feature vectors using TfidfVectorizer.
+2. TF-IDF Vectorization: Converts skill text into feature vectors using TfidfVectorizer.
-3.Normalization: TF-IDF vectors are normalized using L2 norm.
+3. Normalization: TF-IDF vectors are normalized using L2 norm.
-4.KMeans Clustering: Groups job listings into 5 clusters based on skill similarity.
+4. KMeans Clustering: Groups job listings into 5 clusters based on skill similarity.
-5.Cluster Labeling: Human-readable labels assigned to each cluster after inspection.
+5. Cluster Labeling: Human-readable labels assigned to each cluster after inspection.
-6.Model Persistence: Saves trained KMeans model and vectorizer with pickle for reuse.
+6. Model Persistence: Saves trained KMeans model and vectorizer with pickle for reuse.

 ## Deployment
 The project is deployed as a web application using Streamlit.
 Features include: